Skip to content

 Modern cars are way more reliable than their predecessors, but that doesn't mean they're immune to the odd hiccup as they age.

-Don't fret, however, because these 10 SUVs should deliver years of hassle-free motoring, thanks to their proven track records and generous warranties.
+Don't fret – these 10 SUVs will deliver years of hassle-free motoring, thanks to their proven track records and generous warranty cover.
 They're also impressively practical and stuffed with family-friendly features to make all those miles as easy as possible.

 Toyota C-HR

 Toyota is arguably the gold standard for reliability.
 That makes the Toyota C-HR a great choice if you need a small family SUV that won't let you down.
-It doesn't just get lots of sensible stuff right, either – the C-HR is refreshingly fun to drive for an SUV, with grippy, firm handling and, if you pick the 2.0-litre hybrid, more poke than you might expect when you put your foot down.
-Plus, C-HRs registered from June 2021 onwards qualify for Toyota's 10-year warranty if you use the company's own service centres.
+It gets lots of sensible stuff right, but the C-HR also appeals to your senses with dramatic styling.
+Toyota's hybrid engines are legendarily robust and offer a little more poke than you might expect, especially if you pick a 2.0-litre model.
+Plus, the C-HR automatically qualifies for Toyota's 10-year service activated warranty if you use the company's own service centres.

 Search used Toyota C-HR cars for sale or read our Toyota C-HR review.